 Whether you are planning to organize your own day trips or joining a guide for a Dubrovnik excursion, there are a few things you will want to make sure you bring along with you!

 We think Croatia is one of the most beautiful countries in the world!
-Make sure you have a good camera to capture the sights.
+Make sure you have a good travel camera to capture the sights.
 On our travels, we use a Canon Rebel with an 18-135mm lens, which takes fantastic photos and is ideal for beginner photographers.
 Of course, on trips out to sea, you may want to invest in a GoPro, but we use a less expensive underwater camera.

 Refillable Water Bottle & Snacks